Combined Charging System: History

-The revival of interest in electric cars spurred deployment of charging stations.
+The revival of interest in electric cars in the 1990s spurred deployment of charging stations.
 Initially, these accessed the abundant AC mains electricity using a variety of plugs around the world.
-The standardization in IEC 62196 for higher-current charging connectors brought about various systems: Type 1 was used primarily in North America and Japan, and Type 2 variants elsewhere.
-For DC charging, the SAE and European Automobile Manufacturers Association (ACEA) made a plan to add common DC wires to the existing AC connector types such that there would be only one "global envelope" that fitted all DC charging stations.
+From 2003, the standardization in IEC 62196 of higher-current charging connectors brought about various systems: Type 1 was used primarily in North America and Japan, and Type 2 variants elsewhere.
+For DC charging, the SAE and European Automobile Manufacturers Association (ACEA) made a plan in 2011 to add common DC wires to the existing AC connector types such that there would be only one "global envelope" that fitted all DC charging stations.

 The proposal for a "Combined Charging System" (CCS) was published at the 15th International VDI-Congress (Association of German Engineers) on 12 October 2011 in Baden-Baden.
 CCS defines a single connector pattern on the vehicle side that offers enough space for a Type 1 or Type 2 connector, along with space for a two-pin DC connector allowing charging at up to 200 amps.
 Seven car makers (Audi, BMW, Daimler, Ford, General Motors, Porsche and Volkswagen) agreed in late 2011 to introduce CCS in mid-2012.
 In May 2012, ACEA endorsed the standardization of the Combo 2 connector across the European Union.
 ACEA were joined later that month by the European Association of Automotive Suppliers (CLEPA) and The Union of the Electricity Industry (EURELECTRIC).
 Also that month, prototype implementations for up to 100 kW were shown at EVS26 in Los Angeles.
-DC charging specifications in the IEC 62196-3 draft give a range up to 125 A at up to 850 V.
+DC charging specifications in IEC 62196-3 (2014) give a range up to 125 A at up to 850 V.

-The seven auto makers also agreed to use HomePlug GreenPHY as the communication protocol.
+The seven auto makers also agreed in 2011 to use HomePlug GreenPHY as the communication protocol.
 The prototype for the matching plug was developed by Phoenix Contact with the goal to withstand 10,000 connect cycles.
 The standardization proposal was sent to the IEC in January 2011.
-The request to use a PLC protocol for the Vehicle2Grid communication was made in September 2009 in a joint presentation of BMW, Daimler and VW at a California Air Resources Board ZEV Technology Symposium.
-This competed with the CAN bus proposal from Japan (including CHAdeMO) and China (GB/T 20234.3, a separate DC connector standard), and none of their car manufacturers has signed up to CCS.
+The request to use a PLC protocol for Vehicle2Grid communication was made in September 2009 in a joint presentation of BMW, Daimler and VW at a California Air Resources Board ZEV Technology Symposium.
+This competed with the CAN bus proposal from Japan (including CHAdeMO) and China (GB/T 20234.3, a separate DC connector standard), and none of their car manufacturers had signed up to CCS.
 However, China had been involved in early stages of the development of the extra DC pins.